 Symptomatic hypotension, especially after the first dose and after increasing of the dose, may occur in patients who are volume- and/or sodium-depleted by vigorous diuretic therapy, dietary salt restriction, diarrhoea or vomiting.
-These conditions should be corrected prior to administration of

-Losartan Potassium Tablets, or a lower starting dose should be used.
+These conditions should be corrected prior to administration of Losartan Potassium Tablets, or a lower starting dose should be used (see section 4.2).
 This also applies to children 6 to 18 years of age.